cryptojoks/antofy-docs/docs/features.md

 ## Innovative Duonomics

-Antofy Duonomics is built on the use of two different coins.
-The purpose of the RAY coin is to be a transaction fee payment, and the SKY coin will be needed to issue RAY.
-This model separates blockchain investments and transaction fees, which solves many problems at once:
+Antofy tokenomics is built on the use of two different coins.
+The purpose of the sABN coin is to be a stabel coin, and the ABN coin will be needed to issue sABN.
+This model separates blockchain investments, which solves many problems at once.

-* The burn mechanics of an investment SKY coin directly secures its value by the network activity - even if the number of daily transactions stays at the same level, the SKY price will continue to rise since its supply shrinks and the demand from the system remains constant.
-* The growth of the SKY price will not raise the cost of transaction fees paid in RAY.
-* RAY's inflation will ensure the long-term stability of commission prices relative to fiat currencies.
-* Increased Antofy activity, unlike other blockchains, will reduce transaction fees.
-* Burning SKY will allow its supply to be lowered gradually rather than in a leap, as in the case of Bitcoin halving.
-* The separation of the commission paid in RAY and the rewards for validators accrued in SKY prevents frontrunning and makes it possible to assess the work of network nodes based on more factors besides the block production itself.

 Separating tokenomics into inflationary and deflationary coins accomplishes a crucial goal.
 The interests of investors, users, and validators align since they all benefit from network activity growth.